- My LS

-We argue that the case for a housing court has not been properly put and further evidence is needed as to why improvements within the current system will not suffice.
+We argue that the case for a housing court has not been properly put forward and that further evidence is on why improvements within the scope of the current system will not suffice.

-We recommend that improvements to resourcing existing courts and signposting parties to advice and information should ensure cases are dealt with in a timely and efficient manner.
+We recommend that improved resourcing of existing courts and signposting parties to advice and information would ensure cases are dealt with in a timely and efficient manner.

 We recommend that parties must be better supported to prepare for their case, and government must do more to manage expectations of the court process.